Here are all the winners from the 2024 Grammys – rolling list

 Billy Strings ft.
 Willie Nelson – ‘California Sober’

-Jason Isbell and the 400 Unit – ‘Cast Iron Skillet’
+Jason Isbell and the 400 Unit – ‘Cast Iron Skillet’ – winner

 Brandy Clark ft.
 Brandi Carlile – ‘Dear Insecurity’